SHARE

 Why Gingersnap + Graham Cracker Together?

-Honestly, I know that most people usually either make a gingersnap or graham cracker crust for their cheesecake and while I do also, I fund myself wanting to go the extra mile of adding both together.
+Honestly, I know that most people usually either make a gingersnap or graham cracker crust for their cheesecake and while I do also, I found myself wanting to go the extra mile of adding both together.
 And oh boy, am I glad that I did!
 They work so WELL together.

 As we know, gingersnap is made with molasses which has sweet notes, but also tastes slightly bitter.
 Add this distinctive taste along with the ginger flavor and the sweetness from the graham crackers and you've got yourself a BOMB flavor match, trust me!